-To re-establish Hyde Park as a civic, cultural, and commercial center.
+Re-establish Hyde Park as a civic, cultural, and commercial center.

 The Town and Village have a wide variety of historic and civic resources including the County Courthouse, County Sheriff's Department, the Governor's Mansion, and the Hyde Park Opera House.
 However, the Village has lost several important community amenities over the years, such as a market, bank, and hotel.
 Hyde Park recognizes the pressing need to be a vibrant and diverse community that attract residents, visitors, and businesses.

-To overcome safety and environmental challenges.
+Overcome safety and environmental challenges.

 The streets throughout the Village of Hyde Park are often used as through streets for vehicles looking to take a "short cut," to Stowe or Route 100.
-This brings high traffic volumes and high speeds to local roads in the small village center, hampering the quality and safety of the pedestrian environment in the village center.
+This brings high traffic volumes and speeds to local roads in the small village center, hampering the quality and safety of the pedestrian environment in the village center.
 There are also two high crash segments in Hyde Park, one in the heart of the Village and another in front of the high school and middle school.

-To make Hyde Park a resilient Vermont community ready for public and private investment.
+Make Hyde Park a resilient Vermont community ready for public and private investment.

 Hyde Park's economic niche within the region is not well understood.
-There is underutilized land available for development and several properties in the Village that are vacant and likely to be sold (or were recently sold) in the near future.
+There is underutilized land available for development and properties in the village that are vacant, for sale, or have recently changed hands.